tldr

 - CLAUDE.md rules, for output-side discipline

-MAX_THINKING_TOKENS=8000, for thinking-side discipline/compactat 60%, for context hygiene- RTK, for input-side compression
+MAX_THINKING_TOKENS=8000, for thinking-side discipline/compactat 60% and the three conversation habits in Why long chats are expensive, for transcript hygiene- RTK, for command-output compression

 - Haiku routing for subagents, for model-tier discipline